Medical news July 19: How dangerous is aortic dissection?

 Aortic dissection is a rare disease (rate 5-30/1,000,000) but very dangerous (if not treated, the mortality rate is up to 50% within the first 48 hours of onset).

-When to perform aortic dissection
+When is aortic dissection performed?

 Mr. Ph., 40 years old, was driving when he had severe back pain.
-After many clinical tests, the doctor discovered that it was a rare condition called aortic dissection.
+After performing many clinical tests, the doctor discovered that it was a rare condition called aortic dissection.

-The risk of aortic dissection can be reduced by modifying risk factors such as lowering blood pressure to a target of 120/80 mmHg.
+The risk of aortic dissection can be reduced by modifying risk factors such as lowering blood pressure to a target of 120/80 mmHg. |

 Previously, Mr. Ph. (with an address in Hoc Mon district, Ho Chi Minh City) was taken to a hospital near his home with pain between his shoulder blades, spreading to the front of his chest between his sternum and arms.